doughtmw/ArUcoDetectionHoloLens-Unity/README.md

 # ArUcoDetectionHoloLens-Unity
+**Edit 1/30/2022**: If you are interested in testing out our improved repo for tracking and display calibration on the HoloLens 2, please check out our [display-calibration-hololens](https://github.com/doughtmw/display-calibration-hololens) repository.

 ArUco marker tracking made available for use in Unity through [IL2CPP Windows Runtime support](https://docs.unity3d.com/2018.4/Documentation/Manual/IL2CPP-WindowsRuntimeSupport.html) for the HoloLens 1 (x86) and HoloLens 2 (ARM).

 Incorporates: